DiegoNHMeraM/ClientServer_OpenSeesPy/README.md

 <img src="Figures/Imp.png" alt="Reference Structure" width="800"/>

-Before running, the Simulink model must be open, the address in Matlab must match the address where this file is located since to start it calls a function called "initializeSimulation".
+Before running, the Simulink model must be open, the address in Matlab must match the address where this file is located since to start it calls a function called `initializeSimulation.m`.

 1. In the address bar of the file explorer where the numerical model is located, type the command CMD and press Enter.
 This will directly open a CMD window in the folder location that was open in explorer.
 For this example, write:
-	* 3Stories2Bays_NumericalModel.py
+	* `3Stories2Bays_NumericalModel.py`
 	* When executed, it will display the message 'Waiting for Simulink to start'
 	* If you are having trouble running python files, you can do an internet search for running python files in cmd.
-2. Run the Simulink model, the variables will be loaded, and the simulation will run.
+2. Run the Simulink model `OpenSeesPy_Raspberry.slx`, the variables will be loaded, and the simulation will run.

 ### Post-processing